chelokot/cobalt/docs/api.md

 - `picker`: there are multiple items to choose from, a picker should be shown.
 - `error`: something went wrong, here's an error code.

-when `returnMetadata` is enabled and the service supports it (currently `tiktok`), responses will also include a `metadata` object alongside the fields listed below. for TikTok, this is the raw `itemStruct` object returned by the site, preserving TikTok's own field names and structure. when `tiktokComments` is enabled for TikTok links, responses also include a `comments` object with normalized comment data.
+when `returnMetadata` is enabled and the service supports it (currently `tiktok`), responses will also include a `metadata` object alongside the fields listed below. for TikTok, this is the raw `itemStruct` object returned by the site, preserving TikTok's own field names and structure. when `includeComments` is enabled for tiktok/instagram links, responses also include a `comments` object with the raw comment payload returned by the service.

 ### tunnel/redirect response
 | key          | type     | value                                                      |